 - thinking skills being explicitly taught in all year levels.

 Literacy teaching and learning endeavours to integrate all aspects of English - listening, speaking, viewing, reading and writing - across as many curriculum areas as possible.
 In this way, students learn to use English in meaningful contexts.
 Studies in English will provide opportunities to develop an enjoyment and appreciation of English, as well as develop the skills to use English competently in a range of situations.
-A Literacy Plan which covers all Key Learning Areas accompanies our English Curriculum.
+The study of English plays a key role in the development of reading and literacy skills which help young people develop the knowledge and skills needed for education, training and the workplace.
+It helps them become ethical, thoughtful, informed and active members of society.

 Health and Physical Education